 From 1986 to 2006 we conducted school tours on a daily basis during the fall months.
-As each succeeding generation becomes more further removed from direct contact with agricultural production, the need for children to learn about modern agriculture and the vital role it plays in their lives, becomes exceedingly important.
-We decided, therefore, in 2017 that we would reintroduce tours to our farm.
-Our tours offer students and their parents the opportunity to experience a large commercial family farm up close and learn how the crops we grow are produced and used in daily life.
+As each succeeding generation becomes further removed from direct contact with agricultural production, the need for children to learn about modern agriculture and the vital role it plays in their lives, becomes exceedingly important.
+We decided, therefore, in 2017 to gradually reintroduce tours to our farm.
+Our tours offer students and their parents the opportunity to experience a large commercial family farm up close, to learn about crop production, and to understand how farmers care for their land.

 Howell FarmsGrowing With Gratitude